jessedatawiz/back-end-python/README.md

-# back-end-python
+# Backend Development with Python

-This repository showcases my backend development projects using Python.
-It includes various applications and scripts that demonstrate my skills in building robust and efficient server-side solutions.
-Explore the code to see how I implement APIs, manage databases, and handle server logic.
+Welcome to my repository showcasing backend development projects using Python.
+Here, you'll find a collection of applications and scripts that highlight my expertise in creating efficient server-side solutions.

+## Features

+- **API Development**: Implementing RESTful APIs for seamless client-server communication.
+- **Database Management**: Handling data storage and retrieval with various database systems.
+- **Server Logic**: Crafting robust server-side logic for application functionality.

+## Contributing

+Feel free to fork this repository and submit pull requests.
+Contributions are welcome!